 You might like to have some apps open automatically each time you start or log into your Mac.
-For instance, if you use a Mac for work, you might like Slack to open right up for quick communications.
-However, if you are experiencing apps opening that you do not want, there are a few ways you can change this.
+For instance, if you use a Mac for work, you might want Slack to open right up for quick communications.
+However, if you are experiencing apps opening that you don’t want, there are a few ways you can change this.

-This short tutorial shows you how to stop Mac apps from opening automatically on startup or login.
+In this short tutorial, we’ll show you how to stop Mac apps from opening automatically on startup or login.